I didn't come to Buddhism looking for Buddhism.

 So when I say philosophy instead of religion, I mean something specific.
 I mean: here are some observations about how the mind tends to work.
 Here are some practices that seem to help.
 Here is a framework for understanding why you keep suffering in the same ways.

-The first arrow arrives unbidden
+The first arrow arrives unmasked

 a cold rain on a rented roof.